inferno-framework/inferno-core/validator/README.md

 1. Watch https://github.com/hapifhir/org.hl7.fhir.validator-wrapper for new releases.
 2. When there is a new release, build this dockerfile locally and test g10 (all versions of US Core) against it by updating the version in `docker-compose.background.yml`
 3. If there are changes needed to this dockerfile, submit that PR first.
 4. Publish a new version of this image once it's ready.
-IMPORTANT: any test kit that doesn't pin a specific version of the validator will now use that latest.
+IMPORTANT: any test kit that doesn't pin a specific version of the validator will now use this latest image.
 5. Submit a PR on g10 to update the the version in `docker-compose.background.yml` and `lib/onc_certification_g10_test_kit/configuration_checker.rb`, and update the message filters if necessary.

 ## Publishing a new version